Golden desert dunes glowing under a warm evening sky

 The five planning variables that change between the three big systems.
 Big Red, Al Awir, and Al Qudra fold into Lahbab and Al Marmoom respectively.

-What you should expect Lahbab (open public) Al Marmoom / DDCR
+What to check before you book Lahbab (open public) Al Marmoom / DDCR

-Drive time from Dubai Marina 45 minutes east on E66 (Lahbab) 40 min south Al Marmoom · 65 min east DDCR
+Drive time from Dubai Marina 45 minutes east on E44 (Lahbab) 40 min south Al Marmoom · 65 min east DDCR

 Sand colour and dune profile Iron-oxide red, 60 to 100 m crests at Big Red Tan-amber lower crests Al Marmoom · mixed pale DDCR